-Fossil is another traditional watchmaker that has trying to solve the problem of becoming a tech company, before tech companies can fully become watchmakers.
-So it has come up with the Q Founder Android Wear watch.
+Fossil is a traditional watchmaker that has been trying to solve the problem of becoming a tech company, before tech companies can fully become watchmakers.
+So it has come up with the Fossil Q Founder Android Wear watch.

 Vaguely reminiscent of other high-end round watches like the Moto 360 and Huawei Watch, the Q features a combination brushed and polished metal face - and a plastic back, so that can it can charge wirelessly.

 While the screen is lower resolution than some competitors, it is barely noticeable.
 Perhaps the only annoyance on-screen is the so-called "flat tire" at the bottom, which means the screen isn't a perfect circle.
 This is to leave room for the ambient light sensor.

 Unlike most other rivals too, it has 1GB of RAM instead of 512MB, which should boost performance.